-Scholarship, fellowship, and award recipients in The Hugh Downs School of Human...
+Scholarship, fellowship, and award recipients in The Hugh Downs School of Human Communication...

-Our program focuses on two central components: First, we offer students foundational knowledge of communication theories and research methods.
-These courses provide students with the tools to understand, analyze and respond to communication problems and opportunities in a variety of contexts, including interpersonal relationships, workplace teams, and community, civic and cultural groups.
+Our communication courses provide students with the tools to understand, analyze and respond to communication problems and opportunities in a variety of contexts, including interpersonal relationships, workplace teams, and community, civic and cultural groups.

-The school sponsors nationally recognized co-curricular activities including a competitive forensic team; a study abroad program every summer to London, Dublin, and Edinburg; a community-oriented interpreters theatre; and the study of culture through performance.
-A wide range of internships also is available to qualified students.
-These activities provide additional opportunities for increasing communication skills.
+The Hugh Downs School of Human Communication also provides our students opportunities for increasing communication skills through our co-curricular activities including a nationally competitive forensic team; a summer study abroad program to London, Dublin, and Edinburg; a community-oriented interpreters theatre; and the study of culture through performance.
+We also offer a wide range of internships to qualified students interested in getting experience in their career field.

 DARS (degree audit)

 The Degree Audit Reporting System is an automated record which matches courses students have completed with the requirements of a particular academic degree program and is available from MyASU.

 Student Academic Policy